Harworth Colliery

 Harworth Colliery was a colliery near the town of Harworth Bircotes in Bassetlaw, Nottinghamshire, England.

 It was abandoned in 2006 due to troubles at the seam.
 UK Coal, who owned and maintained the mine, were waiting for a contract to make it worth investing money to open up a new seam.
 Bassetlaw has at the moment no working pits; the nearest was Maltby Main Colliery in South Yorkshire which closed in 2013.

 The mothballing of the pit in 2006 brought an end to 86 years of mining in Bassetlaw.

-The area has since been redeveloped for retail, industrial and residential.
+The area has since been redeveloped by Harworth Group for retail, industrial and residential.

 History

 Work began on sinking the shaft in 1913, when the Northern Union Mining Company was set up.
 This was with an investment in German equipment and men, but with the start of the First World War (1914-1918) the German workers were interned and the company's assets were impounded by the Government, and so construction was halted.

 Later in 1917 the pit was bought by Messrs.
 Barber, Walker & Co. for £80,100, becoming full owners in 1921 after the war repayments scheme.
 The sinking of the shafts was started with preliminary works in 1919, but the first real sinking started in 1921.
 Water problems were encountered but this was overcome with the solidification of the ground with liquid cement grout.
 On 29 October 1923 the shaft sinkers eventually reached the Barnsley seam at 848 m although there were problems with underground faults.
 The second shaft also reached the Barnsley seam on 15 November 1923.